bleunguts/FXTrader/README.md

 ![screenshot Logo](eTrader.jpg)

 ## Publication
 This demo was developed when I was writing the paper "Optimizing financial markets in C# .NET" published in Springer Series.
-I presented the publication in APCASE 2014 engineering conference focusing on engineering aspects of software education.
+I presented the publication in APCASE 2014 engineering conference focusing on engineering aspects of software with an educational focus.

 You can find the publication in the engineering book 'Computational Intelligence and Efficiency in Engineering Systems Publication (Chapter 27)' from this [link](https://www.springer.com/gp/book/9783319157191)